Chinese Manichaeism: Song and Yuan dynasties

-Though they participated in rebellions against the government during the Song dynasty, the Chinese Manichaeans were continually stamped down by the successive Chinese dynasties, with the Confucian authorities of the Song era disregarding the local Manichaeans as “vegetarian demon-worshippers" (吃菜事魔).
-During this time, they had a "holy book" that discussed the natures of light and dark, as well as the past, present, and future, which were viewed as separate "worlds".

-Manichaeans of this era were buried naked, "would not touch liquor...[,] eat meat, [and would not consume] milk and cheese" and did not worship Buddha.
+Though they participated in rebellions against the government during the Song dynasty, the Chinese Manichaeans were continually stamped down by the successive Chinese dynasties, with the Confucian authorities of the Song era disregarding the local Manichaeans as "vegetarian demon-worshippers" (吃菜事魔).
+During this time, they had a holy book that discussed the natures of light and dark, as well as the past, present, and future, which were viewed as separate worlds.
+Manichaeans of this era were buried naked, "would not touch liquor...[,] eat meat, [and would not consume] milk and cheese" and did not worship the Buddha, according to Dun J. Li.

-Their fortunes changed during the Mongol-led Yuan dynasty, where the religion enjoyed a stable existence while the Sakya sect of Tibetan Buddhism served as the ‘’de facto’’ state religion of the Yuan.
+Manichaeans' fortunes changed during the Mongol-led Yuan dynasty, wherein the religion enjoyed a stable existence while the Sakya sect of Tibetan Buddhism served as the de facto state religion.
 Two elaborate silk paintings survive from this era: Manichaean Diagram of the Universe and Sermon on Mani's Teaching of Salvation.
-These works provide an insight into Yuan-era cosmology of Chinese Manichaeism.

 Further syncretization

-Manichaeism survived among the population and had a profound influence on the tradition of the Chinese salvationist religions, integrating with the Maitreyan beliefs such as the White Lotus Sect.

-Chinese Manichaeism took inspiration from Taoism as well as forms of Buddhism including Chinese Buddhism.
+Manichaeism survived among the population and had a profound influence on the tradition of the Chinese salvationist religions, integrating with the Maitreya teachings such as the White Lotus Societies.
+Chinese Manichaeism took inspiration from Taoism, as well as forms of Buddhism, including Chinese Buddhism.

-Due to the rise of the Ming dynasty, the name for Manichaeism, Mingjiao, was seen as offensive to the Emperor, so it received particular persecution.
+Due to the rise of the Ming dynasty, the name for Manichaeism, Mingjiao, was seen as offensive to the emperor, leading to particular persecution.
 During and after the 14th century, some Chinese Manichaeans involved themselves with the Pure Land school of Mahayana Buddhism in southern China.
-Those Manichaeans practiced their rituals so closely alongside the Mahayana Buddhists that over the years the two sects became indistinguishable.
-The Cao'an temple in Fujian stands as an example this synthesis, as a statue of the "Buddha of Light" is thought to be a representation of the prophet Mani.
+Those Manichaeans practiced their rituals so closely alongside the Mahayana Buddhists that, over the years, the two sects became indistinguishable.
+The Cao'an temple in Fujian stands as an example of this synthesis, as a statue of the "Buddha of Light" is thought to be a representation of the prophet Mani.

 Present-day

 Cao'an ("Thatched Hut") in Jinjiang, Quanzhou, Fujian.

 Cao'an, founded as a Manichaean temple but later associated with Buddhism, has survived to the present day.
-It features a statue of Mani as the Buddha of Light.
+It features a statue of Mani as the "Buddha of Light".
+Local villagers near Cao'an still worship Mani, albeit with little distinction between Mani-as-Buddha and Gautama Buddha.

-In 2018, rituals were conducted for the Lin Deng 林瞪 (1003–1059), a Chinese Manichaean leader who lived during the Song dynasty in the three villages of Baiyang 柏洋村, Shangwan 上万村, and Tahou 塔后村 in Baiyang Township, Xiapu County, Fujian.
+In 2018, rituals were conducted for Lin Deng 林瞪 (1003–1059), a Chinese Manichaean leader who lived during the Song dynasty in the three villages of Baiyang 柏洋村, Shangwan 上万村, and Tahou 塔后村 in Baiyang Township, Xiapu County, Fujian.